 Preserving Heritage Barns

 Since 2007, the legislature has allocated funding to provide owners of designated Heritage Barns with matching grants for the purpose of assisting with barn rehabilitation projects.
-Understanding that Heritage Barns constitute a public good in economic, social and historic terms, it was believed that a capital investment that works to retain these structures was warranted.
-Through the program, owners of designated Heritage Barns (or barns previously listed in the National Register of Historic Places or the Washington Heritage Register) may apply for grants to assist with stabilization and rehabilitation projects designed for the long-term care and preservation of listed structures.
-All work must be implemented in a manner that is sensitive to and consistent with the historic nature of the building.
+Understanding that Heritage Barns constitute a public good in economic, social and historic terms, the program provides owners of designated Heritage Barns (or barns listed in the National Register of Historic Places or the Washington Heritage Register) grants to assist with stabilization and rehabilitation projects designed for the long-term care and preservation of listed structures.

 Assistance from the Washington Trust for Historic Preservation is available by phone, by email, through workshops, and occasionally site visits.
-Please contact Jennifer Mortensen at (206) 462-2999 or via email with questions.
+Please contact us via email or at (206) 462-2999 with any questions.

 Want to join our Heritage Barn email list?
 Follow the link below to sign up: